The Truth About Nuchal Cords - Baby Chick

 • Male fetus

-A nuchal cord can increase the risk of other conditions at birth, especially if the cord is wrapped tightly or wrapped multiple times.
-However, it usually does not increase the risk of adverse birth outcomes.5
+A nuchal cord can increase the risk of other conditions at birth, especially if the cord is wrapped tightly or multiple times.
+However, it usually doesn’t increase the risk of adverse birth outcomes.5

 One study showed a slight association between nuchal cords and meconium staining.
-Meconium staining is when the baby has its first bowel movement in utero before delivery, which can sometimes put the baby at risk for respiratory difficulties after birth.
+Meconium staining is when a baby has their first bowel movement in utero before delivery, which can sometimes put them at risk for respiratory difficulties after birth.
 However, this association was in post-term pregnancies in which the baby had multiple loops in the cord.5

 If a nuchal cord causes the cord to become compressed, it can restrict blood flow through the cord, especially during contractions.
 This may cause a temporary decrease in fetal heart rate, called deceleration, which would show up on fetal heart rate monitoring during labor.
 A stillbirth could occur if something cuts off cord blood flow for long enough.2

 Although nuchal cords can be suspected using ultrasounds, doppler imaging, and various tests and signs during pregnancy and labor, they can only be definitively diagnosed at delivery.
-You cannot know your baby has a nuchal cord until its head is out.6
+So, you cannot know your baby has a nuchal cord until their head is out.6

 What Should You Do if You Have a Nuchal Cord?

-There is no way to untangle a nuchal cord before delivery intentionally.
+There’s no way to untangle it before delivery intentionally.
 Just as random fetal movements can cause the cord to tangle, random movements may cause some nuchal cords to untangle on their own.
-However, it is very rare for a nuchal cord to untangle itself after labor begins.2
+However, it’s very rare for a nuchal cord to untangle itself after labor begins.2 Here’s what to do if you have one:

 Attend Prenatal Appointments

-If you have been diagnosed with a nuchal cord, attend all your prenatal appointments to monitor the baby’s heart rate and your weight and blood pressure, particularly as labor approaches.
+If your doctor has diagnosed you with a nuchal cord, attend all your prenatal appointments to monitor the baby’s heart rate as well as your weight and blood pressure, particularly as labor approaches.

 Monitor Fetal Heart Rate Intermittently

-Sometimes moms opt for intermittent fetal heart rate monitoring because it allows them to be more mobile.
-Intermittent monitoring is when you are hooked up to a monitor for 20 minutes each hour.
+Sometimes, moms opt for intermittent fetal heart rate monitoring because it allows them to be more mobile.
+Intermittent monitoring is when you’re hooked up to a monitor for 20 minutes each hour.
 However, suppose your provider suspects a nuchal cord.
 In that case, you may consider continuous fetal heart rate monitoring to look for signs of cord compression, like variable decelerations.2

 Routine Check at Delivery

-Because a nuchal cord often is not diagnosed until delivery, your provider will routinely check for a nuchal cord once the baby’s head is delivered.
+Because a nuchal cord often isn’t diagnosed until delivery, your provider will routinely check for it once the baby’s head is delivered.
 If the umbilical cord is wrapped loosely around the baby’s neck at delivery, your provider gently slips it off the head.
-If it is too tight to do so, they will clamp and cut the cord before delivering the baby’s shoulders to prevent the cord from tearing away from the placenta, which could cause a hemorrhage or excessive bleeding.3
+If it’s too tight to do so, they’ll clamp and cut the cord before delivering the baby’s shoulders to prevent the cord from tearing away from the placenta, which could cause a hemorrhage or excessive bleeding.3

-Since the possibility of adverse effects is low, try not to worry about a nuchal cord.
-Communicate any concerns to a provider whose judgment you trust, and advocate for the birth you want.
-For example, do not allow anyone to pressure you into a C-section because of a nuchal cord alone.
+Since the possibility of adverse effects is low, try not to worry about a nuchal cord.8 Communicate any concerns to a provider whose judgment you trust, and advocate for the birth you want.
+For example, don’t allow anyone to pressure you into a C-section because of a nuchal cord alone.
 Know the facts!

-It can be scary to learn that your baby may have their umbilical cord wrapped around the neck, but it most often means nothing for your birth plan or your baby’s future health.
-Nuchal cords are common and as hard as it may be, try not to panic if you think you may have one.
-Your providers are familiar with and prepared to handle them without adverse effects.
+It can be scary to learn that your baby may have their umbilical cord wrapped around their neck.
+But it most often means nothing for your birth plan or your baby’s future health.
+Nuchal cords are common, and as hard as it may be, try not to panic if you think you may have one.2 Your providers are familiar with and prepared to handle them without adverse effects.

 Share